Knockbracken Healthcare Park: History

 Fitzsimmons with the first four new villas being built on the eastern part of the site in 1906 and a further six villas, together with recreation hall, administration block and churches, being built in a similar location in 1913.
-It joined the National Health Service as Purdysburn Hospital in 1948 and subsequently evolved to become Knockbracken Healthcare Park.
+It joined the Health and Social Care (Northern Ireland) system as Purdysburn Hospital in 1948 and subsequently evolved to become Knockbracken Healthcare Park.

 Purdysburn House itself, which had been built on the western part of the site, was demolished in 1965 and HM Prison Hydebank Wood was built in that location in 1979.